millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide700.md

 You will use these two users later in this workshop.

-#Exploring the OML Home Page
+# Exploring the OML Home Page

-##Steps
+## Steps

 ### Step 2: Signing into OML

 -   Using the link from your welcome email, from Oracle Global Accounts, you can now sign-in to OML.
 Copy and paste the **application link** from the email into your browser and sign-in to OML.

-> If you have not specified an email address you can click the Home icon
-> on the top right of Oracle Machine Learning User Administration page
-> to go to OML home page.
+**Note:** If you have not specified an email address you can click the Home icon on the top right of Oracle Machine Learning User administration page to go to OML home page.

 ![](./images/700/Picture700-11.png)